Mango Salsa Recipe

 I can’t tell you how many times I’ve made this salsa before, and it’s a hit every time.
 It’s perfect as a snack and appetizer with some salty tortilla chips but it’s also great as a topping.
 The sweetness and spiciness goes very well with seafood, chicken, and even burgers off the grill.
 There is something special happening when a smoky flavors from the grill meet a sweet, tropical salsa.

-ingredients for mango salsa in a metal bowl.
+All the ingredients for mango salsa diced up and in a metal bowl.

-mango salsa in a white bowl in a wooden with a spoon.
+Mango salsa in a bowl being mixed with a wooden spoon.

 Storing Instructions